ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 itself.
 This can then be used by the vehicles control system to control the vehicle attitude and the attitude of various sensors such as cameras.

-#HW TODO / Questions - What is the frame - altitude above home or above
-terrain or relative to vehicle?

-#HW TODO / Questions - Is behaviour on all vehicles the same (except for
-Yaw).
-If so, merge 3 sections below.

 [site wiki="copter" heading="off"]